A normal breathing rate for an adult at rest is 8 to 16 breaths per minute. For an infant, a normal rate is up to 44 breaths per minute.

 When to Contact a Medical Professional

-Call 911 or go to the emergency room if you are breathing rapidly and you have:
+Call 911 or the local emergency number, or go to the emergency room if you are breathing rapidly and you have:

 - Bluish or grayish color to the skin, nails, gums, lips, or the area around the eyes (cyanosis)